Provide CFI for amd64 _start

 Testing libunwind with a modified crt1.o that includes the necessary CFI directives to indicate 'end of stack' successfully stops it from going into the weeds.
 Aside from a few extra bytes in crt1.o, it seems fairly low risk to add this (and arguably is required by the amd64 ABI).

-Updated by Jason King 5 months ago
+Updated by Jason King about 2 years ago

 Since you seemed skeptical about the entire bug, it didn't seem worthwhile to post a review with the fix until some consensus was reached over if we consider it a legitimate bug or not.